 Do not visit the overpriced Nahargarh Fort wax museum.
-It tries to replicate Madame Tussad experience but most visitors have reported it as a rip-off.
+It tries to replicate Madame Tussaud experience but most visitors have reported it as a rip-off.
 It is a private venture with the space being leased out by the government.

-Instagram is full of pictures with people walking on the ramparts of Nahargarh Fort.
-Please note that it is not safe to do so.
-The construction of rampart is old and it damaged in some sections which haven’t been repaired in a long time.
+Instagram and blogs are full of pictures with travelers walking/sitting on the ramparts of Nahargarh Fort.
+It certainly not safe to do so.
+Being an old construction, the ramparts are damaged in some sections which haven’t been repaired in a long time.
 There have been cases of tourists falling off leading to death.
-For your safety it is important not to climb or walk over it; losing balance means a free fall of a few hundred feet!
-A few comments & likes on Instgram is not worth the pain!
+For your safety, it is important not to climb or walk over ramparts.
+A few comments & likes on Instagram is not worth the risk!